Desaguadero to Nazca Bus

 The route from Desaguadero to Nazca city takes about 19 hours on the highway and you go through 588 mi (946 km) distance.
 Civa is the transport company that covers this destination with bus tickets that cost from s/.110 to s/.140.
 The buses leave at 11:30 a.m. from the terminal placed in the centre of Nazca.
 The climate in Nazca is hot and dry, with sun the whole year and an average temperature of 68°F (20°C); in the warmest days of the summer temperatures can go up to 95°F (35°C).

-Why book Desaguadero to Nazca bus with redBus?
+Why book a Desaguadero to Nazca bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Desaguadero to Nazca.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Desaguadero to Nazca.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!